barkhayot/lutop/README.md

-# ltop User Manual
+# lutop User Manual

 ## Introduction

-Welcome to ltop (Lightweight System Monitor), a terminal-based system monitoring application inspired by Unix `top` command and designed using Python and curses library.
+Welcome to lutop (Lightweight System Monitor), a terminal-based system monitoring application inspired by Unix `top` command and designed using Python and curses library.

 ## Table of Contents